Jimbly/dcjam2024/Jimb-TODO.md

 * add support for multiple fonts with different heights to dialog system and/or markdown - handwriting font would be cool
 * tooltip width and markdown not playing correctly, probably also height
 * origin in entdef depends heavily on aspect ratio of image, but it shouldn't?
+* Nilo "face wilts" dialog is not markdownTruncating correctly

 People's games to check out:
 * YouDoYouBuddy - slay the spire